xd009642/streamer-template/doc/xx_metrics_for_streaming_audio_APIs.md

 streamer-template address with `streamer-template:8080`.

 Now making dashboards is a bit out of the scope of this article - or at least I want it to be.
-Unfortunately, with Grafana the only way you can create dashboards is via the web UI.
-I like to export out the JSON and store that within the repo so other people can grab and import dashboards easily.
+Fortunately, there's the "drilldown" view where you can explore all the metrics without needing to go through the hassle of making a dashboard.

-TODO dashboard images more writing
+TODO drilldown view

 ## Conclusion